testcontainers/testcontainers-elixir/README.md

   pool_size: System.schedulers_online() * 2
 ```

+Activate reuse of database containers started by mix task with adding `testcontainers.reuse.enable=true` in `~/.testcontainers.properties`.
+This is experimental.

 ### Logging

 By default, Testcontainers doesn't log anything.
 If you want Testcontainers to log, set the desired log level in config/test.exs: